-- Some gdb tests will fail when gdb (GDB) older than 7.5 is used and gdb is not compiled with '--with-expat=yes'. - You can not compile tests for DSP ASE if you are using gcc (GCC) older then 4.6.1 due to a bug in the toolchain. - Older GCC may have issues with some inline assembly blocks.
+- You can not compile tests for DSP ASE if you are using gcc (GCC) older then 4.6.1 due to a bug in the toolchain. - Older GCC may have issues with some inline assembly blocks.
 Get a toolchain based on newer GCC versions, if possible.